SpoddyCoder/clonepi/README.md

 + `--init-destination` force initialisation of the destination disk.
 This will erase all of its contents.
 + `--fill-destination` fill destination disk.
 Implies `--init-destination`.
 Will attempt to resize the last partition to fill the destination disk.
 If the source disk is larger than the destination it will attempt to resize down, but this may or may not leave room for the content.
 + `--compress-file` only for cloning to file - will compress the output stream using gzip.
 Does not apply to device cloning.
 NB: Incremental cloning isn't possible to a compressed image file.
++ `--trim-source` useful when using `--compress-file`.
+Will run a `fstrim` on all source partitions, which zero's unused space and therefore can significantly reduce the size of the compressed image file.
 + `--script` run in non-interactive mode.
 All user input is assumed to be yes.
 Useful for running via cron.
 You are strongly advised to test your clone run a few times before automating the process.
 + `--ignore-warnings` dont abort when a warning is hit.
 ClonePi performs a number of checks before starting a run & outputs a warning if it thinks you may have something wrong.
 It then then aborts for safety.
 Due to the destructive nature of what it does, you should use this switch with caution.
 When applied along with the `--script` switch, this is especially dangerous.
 + `--wait-before-unmount` pause at the end of a clone run, before the destination is unmounted.
 Useful for making changes to clone before using it in another Pi.